Cheshire-Labs/orca/README.md

 **Type: [ThreadScript](./src/scripting/scripting.py)**

 - Methods:
-    - ```thread_notify(event:str, thread: LabwareThread) -> None``` - When a thread event occurs this method is called with a string describing the event and the LabwareThread object of the thread executing the event.
+    - ```thread_notify(self, event:str, thread: LabwareThread) -> None``` - When a thread event occurs this method is called with a string describing the event and the LabwareThread object of the thread executing the event.

 - Properties:
-    - ```system -> ISystem``` - The ISystem interface is passed to the script at initialization for access during the lifetime of the script.
+    - ```system(self) -> ISystem``` - The ISystem interface is passed to the script at initialization for access during the lifetime of the script.

 ## Drivers